In the end of the day, the Python interpreter is C++ software

 Ensure you have a JVM installed on your system

-environment variable set to the JVM installation directoryEnsure your compiled Java code is available as a .jar
+JAVA_HOME environment variable set to the JVM installation directoryEnsure your compiled Java code is available as a .jar file

 You first need JPype to start a JVM instance in your Python process